roboswordblog/roboswordblog/README.md

 5. Fetchbot(This project was really fun to make, and it is one of my best robotics projects.
 It uses both a raspberry pi and arduino, and it has a robot hand and wheels.)
 # Other things i do
 I also do alot of small python projects around pygame, and I have made some java utility projects, such as a csv file cleaner and a library app.
+# Game Dev
+I also do some gamedev, aside from AGAR.io, such as making a bullet hell game in pygame.
+I also used to do godot, and I also do some unity.